cpausmit/Kraken/README.md

 ## Kraken

 Kraken is a processing tool that allows the user to run on either official CMS data/MC samples or on locally produced Panda files.
 It uses a number of other packages and relies on a database to manage requests and the output files.

+## Private Monte Carlo Samples

+### Copy them to a convenient location

+A convenient location could be the Tier-2 it could also be the Tier-3 but Tier-2 is prefered.

 ## Installation

 * clone git://github.com/cpausmit/Kraken
 * edit the ./Kraken/setup.sh file to match your specific setup
 * source ./Kraken/setup.sh

+## Running independent test job interactively

 ## Typical use for Panda file production